MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-quickstart.md

     ```
 * Repeat the above process for XB1 (PlayFabParty_XB1.uplugin) and XSX (PlayFabParty_XSX.uplugin) if these platforms are required for the Installed Build.
 If Win64 is also a required platform for the installed build, add Win64 in the array of **PlatformDenyList**.

-## Workflow of OnlineSubsystemPlayFab
+## Workflow for OnlineSubsystemPlayFab

-After adding below code (as the above instruction)
+The steps outlined in the [Platform Specific Considerations](#platform-specific-considerations) section ask you to include:
 ```
 [OnlineSubsystem]
 DefaultPlatformService=PlayFab
 ```
-UE OnlineSubsystemModule creates an online subsystem instance for PlayFab, therefore start creating ⁠the PlayFabSingleton.
+UE OnlineSubsystemModule creates an online subsystem instance for PlayFab and starts creating ⁠the PlayFabSingleton.
 At this point, SDK is initialized in⁠ FOnlineSubsystemPlayFab::Init(),
-where it initializes both Party and Multiplayer SDKs with PlayFab TitleID (this titleID is defined inside [Game Configuration](#game-configuration) file.
+where it initializes both Party and Multiplayer SDKs with PlayFab TitleID (this titleID is defined inside the [Game Configuration](#game-configuration) file.
 During initialization,
 we'll ⁠CreatePlayFabSocketSubsystem() as the main online subsystem.

 Workflow of Multiplayer SDK: FOnlineSubsystemPlayFab::Init() initializes the InitializeMultiplayer() multiplayer SDK singleton for your title.
 In the PlayFabLobby.cpp, FPlayFabLobby::DoWork() processes the